 If you know how to produce management accounts, you may do it yourself; otherwise, you should ask an accountant to do the bookkeeping for you.
 Even with very limited entries, bookkeeping is not an easy, and if you provide badly elaborated management accounts, the auditor may charge you more to tidy up your accounting (at a higher rate than a bookkeeper).

 So, you are definitely advised to use an external bookkeeper such as LCCS unless you really know how to do the accounting.
+For a quote simply fill in our questionnaire.

 Moreover, note that HK companies, whereas they have employees or not, are also required to file the Employer’s return which is something that LCCS can also assist you to do.
+Our fees to assist depend on which of the following situations apply:

 Read our related articles: